alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/technical-details.md

 This multisig plugin includes a variable gas feature to address this problem.
 The fee values selected and signed over by the first `k-1` signers are treated as a "maximum fee" and the `k`th signer is able to choose final fee values to use based on the current network conditions.
 With this feature, there is no longer a risk of overpaying, or having to re-collect the `k` signatures.

 However, note that the use of this feature would likely not work with regular paymaster services, including Alchemy's Gas Manager product.

+## Gas Estimation

+Gas estimations must be performed for user operations before the first signature is obtained.
+This is done in aa-sdk with a gas and fee estimation middleware.

+By default, we perform gas estimation assuming that the k signatures to be obtained are EOAs and not other smart accounts.
+In the case that smart accounts own a modular account, the validation step could require more gas.
+If used with the default gas estimation, it would cause the user operation to fail with an insufficient gas error.

+In these cases, dapps are expected to implement their own gas estimations and use gas overrides when first calling `proposeUserOperation`.